fpco/inline-c/inline-c/README.md

 ## Getting started

-Let's say we want to compute the cosine of a number using C from Haskell. `inline-c` let's you write this function call inline, without any need for a binding to the foreign function:
+Let's say we want to compute the cosine of a number using C from Haskell. `inline-c` lets you write this function call inline, without any need for a binding to the foreign function:

 ```